Main Side Navigation

 It is not always apparent in the context of the workplace or school, but many people, including students, faculty, and staff at the University of Utah, come from lower-income backgrounds or currently have lower incomes and have difficulty providing for basic needs like housing and food, or paying for their education.
 That said, it's important not to equate having a lower income with not being able to secure basic needs.
 They are not synonymous.

-The ways in which we talk and write about people who are considered lower-income should convey compassion, inclusion, and sensitivity.
+The ways in which we talk and write about people who are considered lower-income should convey compassion and sensitivity.
 Writing about poverty and those who do not have the money they need is a sensitive matter and sometimes a source of shame and stigma.

 Remember that participation in programs such as Medicaid, “food stamps” (Supplemental Nutrition Assistance Programs, SNAP) and Pell grants for students are often considered proxies for “low-income.”
 However, these categorizations are not necessarily equivalent.
 Similarly, be aware that terms such as “poor” or “low-income” have been used as proxies for communities of color, perpetuating an inaccurate stereotype.